Cisco Routers

 Privileged Mode => Typing

-at the user mode prompt takes you to this mode after you enter the enable password.
-You typedisable
+enableat the user mode prompt takes you to this mode after you enter the enable password.
+You typedisableto return to user mode andlogoutorexitto leave altogether.
+Prompt may look likeRouter#at this mode. -

 Global Configuration Mode => You type

-or config t for short at the privileged mode prompt.
-It should look likeRouter(config)#
+configure terminalor config t for short at the privileged mode prompt.
+It should look likeRouter(config)#at this prompt. -

 Interface Configuration Mode => This mode allows you to enter commands for specific router interfaces.
 It is entered by typing